Floffah/seanchas/documents/initial-project-overview/main.typ

 // Significance -- but also novelty (is it something that hasn’t been done before – is it a new way of doing something that has been done before e.g. using OpenSource technology where only proprietary in the past).

 I believe the project carries importance in several aspects. #gaidhlig is an endangered language, with not enough people speaking or learning it.
 This project will provide an additional learning resource for people to learn or improve their Gaidhlig.

+As conversation-based teaching, especially using statistics like the most common words, is underutilised in modern language learning tools that focus on endangered languages such as #gaidhlig, I believe this to be a valuable tool.

-I have a goal in mind of open-sourcing parts or all of the codebase once complete and graded, which may be used as a base for other developers to create more sophisticated learning resources.
+I have a goal to open-source all or part of the codebase once complete and graded, which can serve as a base for other developers to create more sophisticated learning resources, thereby further contributing to the space.

 It will also prove whether or not LLMs can converse in endangered languages, and even without a large amount of training data related to these languages (i.e. can they recognise language patterns).

 = The Key Challenge(s) to be Overcome